fyodorovich/Timebank-Toolkit/section_03.md

 If you are using **[WordPress](https://wordpress.com)** for your website you can easily connect to [**Mailgun**](https://www.mailgun.com/pricing/) and [**SendGrid**](https://sendgrid.com) using *a plugin* dedicated to that purpose.
 Your web developer will think that is a piece of cake.
 Once you have your WordPress website setup with a plugin, you can control your email marketing from your own website.
 There's [WordPress plugins for MailChimp](https://wordpress.org/plugins/tags/mailchimp/) too.

 MailChimp provides a *user portal* that gives you complete control of the bulk-mail process.
-The portal is fairly complex.
+The portal is fairly complex but [the main tasks are covered in this guide](https://docs.google.com/document/d/1qqijThiNmymbRXec053YYK8pb1vESQnD39JjkXrVO4s/edit?usp=sharing).
 There are a lot of moving parts to become familiar with.
 Start out by watching some [beginners video guides](https://youtu.be/ppQ8w90OpV4).

 ### Facebook